gregberns/MonitoringAndAlertingEssentials/Talk.md

 # What can we improve

-* Lets proactively notify our customers of issues
+* Let's proactively notify our customers of issues
 * Be notified of issues before customers report them
 * Identify problem areas quickly
 * Dig into causes quickly
 * Strategically make improvements after failure

+???

+What can we do  to improve our systems?

 ---